Sabrinas Organizing

 Create categories that are descriptive and not too general.

-Instead of using the words ―Spices (Affiliate Link) and Herbs, use 'Spices (Affiliate Link)' for one group and 'Herbs' for the other group.
+Instead of using the words ―Spices (affiliate) and Herbs, use 'Spices (affiliate)' for one group and 'Herbs' for the other group.
 Here is a list of descriptive titles for your categories:

 • Gardening soils